lawalOyinlola/afroDevHub/README.md

 - Add user profiles and event favorites
 - Integrate with calendar systems (Google Calendar, iCal)

-Feel free to open issues or PRs with improvements!
+Feel free to open issues or PRs with improvements; we'd love to see what you build!

 ## Credits